Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ## Private transaction manager

 GoQuorum uses [Tessera](https://docs.tessera.consensys.net) as the private transaction manager to implement private transactions.

+Tessera:

-Tessera stores and allows access to encrypted transaction data, and exchanges encrypted payloads with other Tessera nodes, but doesn't have access to any private keys.
+- Stores and allows access to encrypted transaction data.
+- Exchanges encrypted payloads with other Tessera nodes.
+- Doesn't have access to any private keys.

-Tessera uses an [enclave](#enclave) for cryptographic functionality.
+- Uses an [enclave](#enclave) for cryptographic functionality.
   The private transaction manager itself can optionally host an enclave.

-Tessera is restful/stateless and can be load balanced.
+- Is restful/stateless and can be load balanced.

 [Configure a connection to the private transaction manager](../../HowTo/Configure/ConfigurePTM.md) to enable private transactions.